Posts Tagged ‘books’

 - Every molecule in a glass of water is changing partners billions of times a second.

-- How hard does your heart work?
-Empty a bathtub in 15 minutes using only a teacup —do this without stopping for the rest of your life.
+- How hard does your heart pump blood?
+Empty a bathtub in 15 minutes using only a teacup —repeat this without stopping for the rest of your life

 Tags: books, honey bees, reviews, science